theivyest/rosymaple/README.md

 ⌇  i'm autistic, and have DID.

-﹏ 🍒 i use tone tags rarely, but limited to /j, /nm and /lh.
+﹏ 🍒 i don't use tone tags. although i'm not against them

 ⌇  if you wanna be friends, ask for my discord!